There’s a space lurking underneath your floor that is commonly overlooked and is possibly responsible for your cold floors and drafty rooms.

 The number one benefit of insulating the rim joist is a more comfortable house, meaning it will reduce cold floors, which is a major complaint.

-You may not see the same cost savings in energy bills like other areas of the home, but it will make you much more comfortable by reducing drafts, cold floors and the potential for mold and mildew.
+You may not see the same cost savings in energy bills as other areas of the home, but it will make you much more comfortable by reducing drafts, cold floors, and the potential for mold and mildew.
+Not to mention missing out on the headache of dealing with frozen pipes or frozen pipes that burst.

 What is the Process for Spray Foam Insulation on a Rim Joist?